AdanaliMuhendis/AlemMuzik/config/README.md

 ## Spotify Vars

-- You can play tracks or playlists from spotify from Champu Music bot
+- You can play tracks or playlists from spotify from Alem Music bot
 - You'll need these two vars to make spotify play working.
 This is not essential , you can leave them blank if you want.

 ### How to get these?
 [Read from here](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/spotify)